 A student who wishes to leave with an MSc must declare this before the completion of two years (July).
-Once this declaration is made, the student cannot revert back to the Integrated MSc-Ph.D. programme.
+Once this declaration is made, the student cannot revert back to the Integrated PhD programme.
 To get an MSc degree the student must register for a one-year-long MSc project during the third and final year.
-This will be in addition to the coursework (80/100 credits).
-If exit with MSc is permitted, any extra salary and contingency will be reverted to the first-year levels (21K per month, and 25k per year, respectively).
+This will be in addition to the coursework (80/ 100 credits).
+If exit with MSc is permitted, any extra salary and contingency will be reverted to the first-year levels.